The Scandinavian Superman,

 As a member of Generation X who came of age during the

-haunting images of a divided Berlin.
-I remembered following the rise of Mikhail
+with its haunting images of a divided Berlin.
+I remembered following the rise

-Gorbachev and hearing unfamiliar words such as Perestroika and Glasnost
+of Mikhail Gorbachev and hearing unfamiliar words such as Perestroika and

-suddenly enter everyday political conversation.
-I watched the Fall of the
+Glasnost suddenly enter everyday political conversation.
+I watched the Fall of

-Berlin Wall unfold on television, a moment that seemed to mark the end of an
+the Berlin Wall unfold on television, a moment that seemed to mark the end of

-era and the beginning of something entirely new.
-Reading a Superman story set
+an era and the beginning of something entirely new.
+Reading a Superman story

-against that backdrop felt both fitting and exhilarating.
-Unlike the American
+set against that backdrop felt both fitting and exhilarating.
+Unlike the

-Wind of Change by Scorpions playing in the background.
-The comic and the song
+Change by Scorpions playing in the background.
+The comic and the song have

-have become intertwined in my memory, both capturing that brief, optimistic
+become intertwined in my memory, both capturing that brief, optimistic moment

-moment when it seemed as if old divisions were disappearing and a more peaceful
+when it seemed as if old divisions were disappearing and a more peaceful world

 American Superman stories traditionally revolve around